michael-collins/feeling-responsive/collections/_assignments/animation.md

 12. Compress the project folder once you’ve completed the tutorial and rename it **_LASTNAME_-rendering-chair.zip.**
 13. Upload the .zip file to the assignment dropbox.
 14. Double check that you've included all files and that your .zip file can be downloaded and opened.

+1. Watch the animation tutorials.
+2. Create an animation in Blender with the following:
+   * The duration of the animation should be 120 frames.
+   * Create a centered cube.
+   * Create a sphere [parented](https://www.youtube.com/watch?v=kd1O0oqQ3Uw) to the cube.
+The sphere should be 5 units away from the cube in the X or Y axis, and revolve concentrically around the cube.
+(HINT: Their [pivot points](https://www.versluis.com/2016/05/how-to-set-the-origin-pivot-point-in-blender/) should be the same location: 0,0,0)
+   * Animate the sphere to rotate concentrically around the cube, twice(720 degrees).
+   * Go into the Graph Editor and set **interpolation mode** to **linear**.
+   * Your sphere should now loop seamlessly with linear motion.
+Press play in the timeline to see if it is looping seamlessly.
+The sphere should not be stopping at any point.
+   * Animate the cube to move from 0 to positive 10 units in the z-axis from frame 1 to 60, and move back to the origin from frame 61 to 120.
+(The sphere will follow the cube as it moves up and down if it parented correctly)
+   * Create a new perspective camera.
+   * Create an ‘empty’ and use it at as a [camera tracking constraint](https://www.youtube.com/watch?v=ageV_llb0Hk).
+   * Parent the ‘empty’ to the cube so the camera aims at the cube as it moves up and down.
+   * Select the camera and choose **View** ⟶ **Camera** ⟶ **Set active object as camera** and choose “Lock Camera to viewport .
+3. Save as **_animation-YOURSTUDENTID-L1.blend_** and upload to the submission dropbox.
+4. Ensure you’ve included everything properly.
+Failure to ensure that you’ve uploaded the file will result in your exercise being graded according the grading criteria.